What is a money order and how does it work?

 Is a cashier’s check the same as a money order?

 While money orders and cashier’s checks are similar, they are not the same.
 Financial institutions issue cashier’s checks in exchange for an upfront cash payment.
 Because the bank issues the cashier’s check against its own assets, this form of payment is considered safer and more secure than personal checks.
-Some lenders or sellers may require payment by cashier’s check versus a personal check to ensure it doesn’t bounce.
+Some lenders or sellers may require payment by cashier’s check versus a personal check to ensure it isn’t returned by the bank for non-sufficient funds.

 The bottom line